-- The need to educate potential customers about our patent rights and our product and service capabilities; - · Customers' willingness to invest potentially substantial resources and modify their network infrastructures to take advantage of our products; - · Customers' budgetary constraints; - The timing of customers' budget cycles; and - · Delays caused by customers' internal review processes.
+- The need to educate potential customers about our patent rights and our product and service capabilities; - Customers' willingness to invest potentially substantial resources and modify their network infrastructures to take advantage of our products; - Even if successful there can be no assurance that our technologies will be used in a product that is ultimately brought to market, achieves commercial acceptance or results in significant royalties to us; - Customers' budgetary constraints; - · The timing of customers' budget cycles; and - Delays caused by customers' internal review processes.

 Long sales cycles may increase the risk that our financial resources are exhausted before we are able to generate significant revenue.
+If our sales and licensing efforts are very lengthy or unsuccessful, it may adversely affect our business and results of operations as a result of failure to obtain or an undue delay in obtaining royalties.

-We expect that we will be substantially dependent on a concentrated number of customers.
 If we are unable to establish, maintain or replace our relationships with customers and develop a diversified customer base, our revenues may fluctuate and our growth may be limited.

-We expect that in the future, a significant portion of our revenues will be generated from a limited number of customers.
-Substantially all of our income during 2010 was from the payments to us resulting from the Settlement and License Agreement we entered into with Microsoft.
-Nominal revenues from 2010 and 2011 were derived from a single licensing agreement and 2012 and 2013 revenues were derived from settlement and license agreements entered into as we settled lawsuits we initiated against customers for patent infringements.
-There can be no guarantee that we will be able to obtain additional customers, or if we do so, to sustain our revenue levels from these prospective customers.
-If we are not able to establish, maintain or replace the limited group of prospective customers that we anticipate may generate a substantial majority of our revenues in the future, or if they do not generate revenues at the levels or at the times that we anticipate, our ability to maintain or grow our revenues will be adversely affected.
+Revenue from the sale of our Gabriel Collaboration SuiteTM is expected to take some time to ramp before it generates significant revenue.
+Until such time a significant portion of our future revenues will be generated from a limited number of customers that have signed Settlement and License Agreements with us over the last few years.
+There can be no guarantee that we will be able to obtain additional customers, or if we do so, to sustain our revenue levels from them.
+If we are not able to establish, maintain or replace customers that generate a substantial majority of our revenues, or if they do not generate revenues as the levels or at the times that we anticipate, our ability to maintain or grow our revenues will be adversely affected.